 When we sleep, our bodies run through a series of processes that are designed to repair injuries and help our bodies recover from stress.
 One of these processes is the release of cytokines from the immune system.
 Some of these proteins increase with stress or inflammation.
 If you skip out on sleep, then you will skip out on getting these essential proteins.
-These essential proteins are needed to help your body heal.
+These essential proteins are vital to help your body heal.

 Lack Of Sleep And Its Toll On The Body

 Getting enough sleep has also been correlated with enhancing T-cell responses.
 Researchers have found that getting an adequate amount of sleep can improve the way that your T-cells respond, which can have dramatic effects on how your body feels and acts physically and mentally.

 Missing out on sleep can lead to a higher risk of several serious illnesses, including obesity, diabetes, and heart disease.
 If you have a night or two in which you get less than the recommended amount of sleep, you can make up for it by taking a nap during the day.
 Try to limit your nap to only 20 – 30 minutes.
 If you take a nap that’s too long, you’ll likely have trouble falling asleep at night.